Page updated 31 July 2016

 People with passive personalities will resent verbal assaults, but they will refuse to take the offender to task and stop the behavior.
 Instead, they usually walk away grumbling.
 Aggressive people feel free to openly vent, abuse others and tell them off.
 Just minutes later, they will act as if nothing happened, even though they have left resentful people with wounded hearts in their wake.
 Jezebel personalities are so self-centered that they do not even realize they have severely damaged the people who happened to be in their destructive path, and Ahab personalities leave others feeling responsible for them as victims.

-Do not mind being wrong (if you'll approve of me) versus refusing ever to be wrong (I'll love you if you see things my way).
+refusing ever to be wrong (I'll love you if you see things my way)

 Passive people often have such a need for approval that they will take the blame for anything if they perceive it as winning them your acceptance.
 Aggressive people will love you until you disagree with them!
 Then that love becomes a destructive hatred for you, and they will even go to the point of trying to destroy you and your reputation.

 While passive people will do almost anything to gain acceptance, aggressive people (who are always insecure and often wounded people) have a huge fear of rejection.
 Their actions come out of an "attack mode" because they are determined never to experience rejection again.